grafana/tutorials/content/tutorials/create-users-and-teams.md

 1. Click **Save dashboard**.
 1. Add a note about giving Luc Masson Viewer permission for the dashboard and then click **Save**.

-You have created a new user and given them unique permissions to view contents of a folder.
+You've created a new user and given them unique permissions to view contents of a folder.

 {{% /tutorials/step %}}
 {{% tutorials/step title="Congratulations" %}}